 - Add fat!
 Fat won’t tenderize but it keeps the meat moist, soft and flavorful.
 Use ghee, bacon, lard, butter or the natural fat cap on the meat.

-For my Primal Diet – Modern Health podcast…
+Here’s the Primal Diet – Modern Health podcast with the Author

 Listen to my podcast with Stanley Fishman of Tender Grassfed Meat for more cooking tips, and ideas on ranching, shopping and eating!